-The Christian Science Organization offers students a practical religious guide for solving daily problems.

-A weekly meeting, conducted by students, is held at 7:15 p.m. each Tuesday during the University term in the Chapel of the Peoples Church.
-These meetings include readings from the Bible and the Christian Science textbook, testimonies on healing and experiences and remarks on Christian Science.
+The Christian Science Organization is composed of Michigan State students who indicate a preference for Christian Science when entering the university.
+Membership is gained upon application and interview.
+All students, alumni. faculty members and their friends are welcome at the weekly meetings, conducted by students, held at 7:15 p.m. each Tuesday during the University term in the Chapel of the Peoples Church.
+These meetings include readings from the Bible and the Christian Science textbook, Science and Health with Key to the Scriptures by Mary Baker Eddy, testimonies of healing and experiences and remarks on Christian Science.